-- Notes: 1.
-HOLD# signal shares ball D4 with DQ3.
-When using single and dual I/O commands on these parts, DQ3 must be driven HIGH by the host or an external pull-up resistor must be placed on the PCB to avoid allowing the HOLD# input to float. - 2.
-Ball A4 (RESET#): This signal has an internal pull-up resistor and may be left unconnected if not used. - 3.
-MT25QXXXXXX1EXX-XXXX not available on BGA package.
+- RESET# or HOLD# signals can share ball D4 with DQ3, depending on the selected device (see Part Numbering Ordering Information).
+When using single and dual I/O commands on these parts, DQ3 must be driven HIGH by the host, or an external pull-up resistor must be placed on the PCB, in order to avoid allowing the HOLD# or RESET# input to float. - 2.
+Ball A4 = RESET# or DNU, depending on the part number.
+This signal has an internal pull-up resistor and may be left unconnected if not used.

-Signal Assignments - Package Code: 55
+Signal Assignments - Package Code: 14

-Figure 5: 23-Ball XFWLBGA (Top View)
+Figure 5: 24-Ball TBGA, 4 x 6 (Balls Down)